Event-Triggered Distributed Estimation With Decaying Communication Rate: Preliminaries and Problem Formulation

-\textbf{Problem:} Design a distributed estimation algorithm with an event-triggered communication scheme, and find conditions such that the output of the algorithm is asymptotically convergent to the parameter vector at a certain rate while the communication rate of the sensor network $\lambda_c(t)$ is decaying to zero as time $t$ goes to infinity.
+The problem considered in this paper is how to design a distributed estimation algorithm with an event-triggered communication scheme, and find conditions such that the output of the algorithm is asymptotically convergent to the parameter vector at a certain rate while the communication rate of the sensor network is decaying to zero as time goes to infinity.